Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - Ask.com: the main site shut down, but subdomains like [uk.ask.com](https://uk.ask.com) are still alive.
 They claim to outsource search results.
 The results seem similar to Google, Bing, and Yandex; however, I can't pinpoint exactly where their results are coming from.
 - Not evaluated: Apple's search.
 It's only accessible through a search widget in iOS and macOS and shows very few results.
 This might change; see the next section.
+- Not evaluated: Kagi Search.
+It's in a closed beta and I haven't yet gotten an invitation.
 - Partially evaluated: [Infinity Search](https://infinitysearch.co): young, small index.
 It recently split into a paid offering with the main index and [Infinity Decentralized](https://infinitydecentralized.com/), the latter of which allows users to select from community-hosted crawlers.
 I managed to try it out before it became a paid offering, and it seemed decent; however, I wasn't able to run the tests listed in the "Methodology" section.
 Allows submitting URLs and sitemaps into a text box, no other work required.

 Upcoming engines